project-chip/matter.js/docs/MIGRATION_GUIDE_08.md

 matter.js provides the Device classes with their mandatory clusters included and the defined or basic feature variants.
 If you want to overwrite this you can do this by modifying the Type definition:

-You can overwrite clusters which are defined by own implemetations
+You can overwrite clusters which are defined by own implementations:

 ```javascript
 class ReportingOnOffServer extends OnOffLightRequirements.OnOffServer {